vocalpy/crowsetta/doc/index.md

 crowsetta provides a Pythonic way to work with annotation formats for animal vocalizations and bioacoustics data.
-These formats are used, for example, by applications that enable users to annotate audio and/or spectrograms.
+Files in these formats are created by applications that enable users to annotate audio and/or spectrograms.
 Such annotations typically include the times when sound events start and stop, and labels that assign each sound to some set of classes